Research shows emojis that should be avoided in the workplace – News

 the favorite

-The emoji that shows the face with the smiling mouth is used by 39% of people in the corporate environment, because for them, it represents “general positivity”.
+The emoji that shows the face with the smiling mouth is used by 39% of people in the corporate environment, as it represents “general positivity”.

 According to Unicode data, there are over 3,600 emoji options.
-That is, quantity is not a problem to include them in messages, as long as they are used responsibly in the work environment to avoid problems.
+That is, quantity is not a problem to include the faces in the messages, as long as they are used responsibly in the work environment to avoid problems.

 Smiles and handshakes: discover all the new emojis available for iOS devices